linux-system-roles/test-harness/README.md

 A docker container which runs integration tests for open pull requests on [linux system roles](https://linux-system-roles.github.io) repositories.
-It runs all playbooks `test/test_*.yml` of the repository against various virtual machines.
+It runs all playbooks matching `tests/tests*.yml` (intentionally identical to the pattern used in the Fedora Standard Test Interface) of the repository against various virtual machines.

 To build the container, run